alumbrados3579/VMware-Vcenter-Password-Management/README.md

 **Execution Policy Errors:**
 ```
 Problem: "Execution of scripts is disabled on this system"
-Solution: Run PowerShell as Administrator and execute:
+Solution: Run PowerShell as regular user and execute:
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```